Sleepers West

 Sleepers West is a 1941 American mystery drama film directed by Eugene Forde and starring Lloyd Nolan, Lynn Bari and Mary Beth Hughes.
 This second entry in 20th Century-Fox's Michael Shayne series was a remake of the 1934 Fox romantic drama Sleepers East from the novel Sleepers East (1933) by Frederick Nebel.
 The film Michael Shayne - Private Detective (1940) was the first in a series of 12 films.
 Lloyd Nolan starred as Shayne until the series was dropped by Twentieth Century-Fox and picked up by PRC.
 In the PRC series, Hugh Beaumont played Shayne.

-Plot summary
+Plot

-On a fateful weekend, private detective Michael Shayne (Lloyd Nolan) secretly escorts murder-trial witness Helen Carlson (Mary Beth Hughes) by train from Denver to San Francisco.
+On a fateful weekend, private detective Michael Shayne secretly escorts murder-trial witness Helen Carlson by train from Denver to San Francisco.
 Helen's testimony will free a man falsely accused of murder.
-His acquittal will also effectively destroy the election chances of a crooked politician.
-By coincidence, Shayne is shadowed by his ex-fiancee, Denver newspaper reporter Kay Bentley (Lynn Bari).
+His acquittal will also effectively destroy the election chances of a crooked Bay Area politician.
+By coincidence, Shayne is shadowed by his ex-fiancée, Denver newspaper reporter Kay Bentley.
 Furthermore, it so happens Kay is not just sniffing out a story.
-She is now engaged to marry Tom Linscott (Don Douglas), an associate of that above-mentioned politician.
-Thus, he accompanies Kay on the train ride to locate witness Helen Carlson—but for different reasons.
+She is travelling with her fiancé, Tom Linscott, an associate of that above-mentioned politician.

-Eventually, Kay discovers Linscott's duplicitous, self-serving intentions and breaks her engagement.
+Eventually, Kay discovers Tom's duplicitous, self-serving intentions and breaks off her engagement.
 This clears the way for Kay and Shayne to unite in order to save Helen from harm.
 At one point, their train is involved in a wreck.
-This results in Kay, Shayne, Helen, and a runaway husband, Everett Jason (Louis Jean Heydt), taking a taxicab the rest of the way to Frisco.
+This results in Kay, Shayne, Helen, and a runaway husband, Everett Jason, taking a taxicab the rest of the way to San Francisco.
 During a stopover at a farm, tension mounts between Kay and Shayne when the intrepid girl reporter phones in a story to her editor back in Denver.
 Shayne angrily reminds Kay that an innocent man's life is at stake, and any publicity of Helen's whereabouts might keep her from testifying.

-The trial resumes the next morning in a San Francisco courtroom.
-At first, Helen Carlson is not there.
-However, she appears at the last second, just in the nick of time to present her life-saving testimony.
-Thanks to her, not to mention Michael Shayne and Kay Bentley, an innocent man is freed.
+Jason and Helen part, Jason going back home, and Helen continuing with Kay and Mike.

+The events at the subsequent trial are given in a montage of newspaper headlines ("Acquitted!"), and the closing scene shows Mike and Kay visiting a diner where Helen is now employed.